thomaschampagne/starter-ts/README.md

 - Enforced `ESLint` rules.
 - `TypeDoc` documentation generator.
 - Auto update of the `README.md` table of content.
-- Auto update of library dependencies `npm-check-updates`.
+- Auto update of library dependencies.
-- `Husky` package in place of `simple-git-hooks` as pre-commit linting validator
+- `Husky` in place of `simple-git-hooks` as pre-commit linting validator

 For demonstration purposes, I included a password generator called `Sesame` in this starter library.